 If you’re the type who always needs to bring one more item, then you’ll appreciate our Honorable Mention pick.
 The AmazonBasics Internal Frame Hiking Backpack is a great option for those who feel like they’re always running out of storage.
 This pack has a 70-liter capacity that can be expanded to 75 liters thanks to an extension collar to accommodate those last-minute items you need before you hit the trail.
 Plus you’ll appreciate the adjustable straps, lumbar support, and thick padded shoulder straps for a comfortable fit.

 We like that this pack features multiple compartments to keep your belongings organized.
 And you’ll like that there are plenty of external pockets to tuck smaller items out of sight while keeping them nearby when you need them.
 The durable polyester exterior is treated with a water repellent exterior coating along with a water-resistant rainfly and a waterproof cover for heavier rainfall.
 Note that this backpack is 26 inches long so it’s not suitable as a carry-on bag.
+Check out the Gregory Baltoro 75 Pack as well, which has a suspension system and the ability to customize the lower back panel to fit the shape of your back so that your backpacking experience is as comfortable as possible.
+Hipbelt pockets, mesh pockets, and other small features come in handy as well for smaller items.
+If you’re concerned about this pack’s weight, 4 lbs. is fairly manageable for all these great features in one product.
 Pack the best uv flashlight and your other camping gear in this with confidence.